Most of the time a service animal is a dog, and there are Missouri State laws protecting the rights of both the tenant and the dog.

 - Exemption from a higher deposit

 Additionally, the Americans with Disabilities Act (the ADA) does not put breed or weight restrictions on service dogs.
-This means a landlord must supply housing to a tenant with a service dog regardless of the breed, age, and weight of the animal, and regardless of any policies limiting other pets in this manner.
+This means a landlord must supply housing to a tenant with a service dog.
+This is the law regardless of the breed, age, and weight of the animal.
+There are no exceptions for any policies limiting other pets in this manner.

 All that being said, if a tenant’s service dog causes damage to the property or disruption to other tenants, you can ask the tenant to leave the building.
 This is a very sensitive area.
 However, be aware tenants can file discrimination suits if not handled properly.